“I didn’t know their interest in me at all,” he said.

 McFadden downplayed his height being an issue, and Lombardi said his 193 pounds help.

 “Obviously we all want 6-1 corners.
 Sometimes it’s harder to find,” Lombardi said.
 “But he makes plays on the football, which is important.
-He’s got great awareness, he’s got balance, so I think those are things when he’s down the field are important.”
+He’s got great awareness, he’s got balance, so I think those are things when he’s down the field that are important.”

 “I’m a competitor and I don’t think my height has anything to do with me and my competitiveness playing,” McFadden said on a call from the ESPN Zone in Anaheim, Calif., where he watched the draft with family.